 - Focus groups with UM students and teachers

 - Course coordinator evaluation surveys (by the faculties)

 All data has been analysed and we concluded our research in November 2020.
 The two reports on teacher and student experiences with emergency remote learning will be published here shortly.

-Furthermore, an academic publication on the specific dimension of self-regulated learning during the COVID-19 pandemic is currently under review.
+Furthermore, a peer-reviewed article on the specific dimension of self-regulated learning during the COVID-19 pandemic has just been published in frontiers in Psychology: